ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

         }
       }

-That was for the `index.html` file, we will just log what we get for now.
+That was for the `index.html` file.
+We will only log the data we get for now.
 It's a little more complicated for the server part and there is one thing you should know before trying to launch the webserver using `app.run()`.

 Flask uses WSGI as a default server and WSGI does not support websockets, so we will use `gunicorn`.
 You can already try it with `gunicorn -k flask_sockets.worker app:app`.
 This should launch the web server and display the empty chart exactly like before but on the port 8000.
 You can use `-b 127.0.0.1:5000` if you want to use the port 5000, though.

-I'll paste the whole new version of app.py because there is a lot a new code and it will be the final version.
+I'll paste the whole new version of `app.py` because there is a lot a new code and it will be the final version.

     :::python
     import gevent.monkey